Setting the session pool size

 }

-// 10 - minimum number of active sessions to keep in the pool during the cleanup
+// 10 — minimum active sessions kept in the pool during cleanup

 .build();